sisinflab/LHider/README.md

 ## Datasets

-At `data/` you may find all the [files](https://github.com/sisinflab/LHider/tree/fumo/data) related to the datasets.
-Each dataset can be fund in `data/[DATASET_NAME]/data/dataset.tsv`
+At `data/`, you may find all the [files](https://github.com/sisinflab/LHider/tree/fumo/data) related to the datasets.
+Each dataset can be found in `data/[DATASET_NAME]/data/dataset.tsv`

-The dataset used in the paper are `gift`, `facebook_books`, `yahoo_movies`.
+The datasets used in the paper are `gift`, `facebook_books`, and `yahoo_movies`.
 ## Elliot Configuration Templates

-At `config_templates/` you may find the Elliot [configuration templates](https://github.com/sisinflab/LHider/tree/fumo/config_templates) used for setting the experiments.
+At `config_templates/`, you may find the Elliot [configuration templates](https://github.com/sisinflab/LHider/tree/fumo/config_templates) used for setting the experiments.

 The configuration template used for all the experiments is `short_training.py`.

 ## Usage

-Here we describe the steps to reproduce the results presented in the paper.
+Here, we describe the steps to reproduce the results presented in the paper.

 ### Preprocessing

-Run data preprocessing step with:
+Run the data preprocessing step with the following:

 ```bash
 python preprocessing.py
 ```

-This step binarize all the dataset and splits them in train and test set.
+This step binarize all the datasets and splits them into train and test sets.
 The results will be stored in `data/[DATASET_NAME]` for each dataset.

 ### Generate Datasets with Randomized Response

-From the binarized datasets, 500 randomized version have been generated with:
+From the binarized datasets, 500 randomized versions have been generated with the following:

 ```bash
 python generate.py --dataset gift
 ```

-Perturbed dataset will be store in the directory `perturbed_dataset/[DATASET_NAME]_train/0`.
+The perturbed dataset will be stored in the directory `perturbed_dataset/[DATASET_NAME]_train/0`.

-Each perturbed datasets will be then splitted in train and validation set, that will be stored in `data/[DATASET_NAME]/generated_train/0`.
+Each perturbed dataset will be then split in train and validation set, which will be stored in `data/[DATASET_NAME]/generated_train/0`.

-Finally, recommendation performance for each dataset will be stored in `result_collection/[DATASET_NAME]_train/0/`.
+Finally, the recommendation performance for each dataset will be stored in `result_collection/[DATASET_NAME]_train/0/`.

 ### Select Dataset with Exponential Mechanism

-We can run the selection module with:
+We can run the selection module with the following:

 ```bash
 python selection.py --dataset gift